-Austin is now known to be one of the friendliest places for vacation rentals.
-We’re here with my friend Erika Albert with E-Rae Realty.
+Austin is now known to be one of the friendliest places for vacation rentals and we’re here with my friend Erika Albert with E-Rae Realty who’ll share with us some hacks on how to sell a vacation rental business.
 Erika started her brokerage in 2020 and found this niche of helping people buy vacation rentals.
 Erika has a background in hospitality and hotel management and ended up working for Turnkey Vacation Rentals which was started by some people that used to be in HomeAway and was bought by Casa, a vacation rental management company operating across the country.

 Erika worked in those companies and that experience made her want to get a license where it took her a while to realize that it was her niche.
 It wasn’t until three to four years after Erika got her real estate license that and realized that she had this unique experience that not many people had in the real estate industry.
 Short-term rentals took Erika into areas where the legislation and local rules allow such uses.